-Note that if your Data Migration was previously configured, you won’t see the configuration menu and will be redirected to the Migration page at once.
+Note that if you have already set up your Data Migration, you will not see the configuration menu.
+Instead, you will be taken directly to the Migration page.
 If you want to change the source (e.g., Gmail to G Suite), click on More and select Exit Migration.
-Then make the steps 5a-5c.
+Then follow the steps 5a-5c.

 4. On the Migration page, select Add User.
 A pop-up window will appear.

 You will have to fill in the respective fields and click Start.